formatech/todo-app/README.md

 ```

 ### JavaScript and Css files order matter
-As a rule of thumb my code should be the last file included in the html page
+As a rule of thumb my code should be included after other libraries

 ```html
 // ✅